 Depending on the type of production and the intended audience, audio should be given due importance.
 This is especially so if sounds or spoken words add to the overall video-viewing experience.

 That said, knowing which audio format to choose will ensure you get the desired audio quality while optimizing the available storage space.

 Here are the popular audio formats you would have heard of but wish to know more about.
-Knowing their strengths and weaknesses will ensure you’re better informed the next time you consider audio for your video production.
+Knowing their strengths and weaknesses will ensure you’re better informed the next time you consider selecting the best audio format for your video production.

 Waveform Audio (.WAV)

 Those using the Windows operating system will be familiar with this format.
-This is one of the oldest audio formats and has been around since the early Windows days.
+This is one of the oldest audio formats.
+It has been around since the early Windows days.
 WAV is a raw uncompressed audio format employing LPCM (Linear Pulse Code Modulation).

 Free Lossless Audio Codec (.FLAC)

 But a word of caution if you opt for this format.
-Only a limited number of devices supports FLAC.
-So, check the compatibility of of your intended playback device before adopting this format.
+Only a limited number of devices support FLAC.
+So, check the compatibility of your intended playback device before adopting this format.

 MPEG-1 Layer 3 (.MP3)